catalogicsoftware/kubedr/docs/devguide/source/automated_tests.rst

 - controller level.

-- Integration tests that verify functionality from user's point of view.
+- Integration tests that verify functionality from the user's point of view.

-At present, the project has integration tests that are implemented using `pytest`_ framework.
+At present, the project has integration tests that are implemented using the `pytest`_ framework.

 Integration Tests
 =================